The homotopy groups of the algebraic K-theory of the sphere spectrum: Introduction

 \subsection{Acknowledgments}

 The authors especially thank Lars Hesselholt for many helpful conversations and for comments on a previous draft that led to substantial sharpening of the results.
-The authors also thank Mark Behrens, Bill Dwyer, Tom Goodwillie, John Greenlees, Mike Hopkins, and Tyler Lawson for helpful conversations, John Rognes for useful comments, and the IMA and MSRI for their hospitality while some of this work was done.
+We are grateful to an anonymous referee who wrote an extremely careful and detailed report, which led to many improvements and corrections.
+The authors also thank Mark Behrens, Bill Dwyer, Tom Goodwillie, John Greenlees, Mike Hopkins, Thomas Kragh, Tyler Lawson, and Birgit Richter for helpful conversations, John Rognes for useful comments, and the IMA and MSRI for their hospitality while some of this work was done.

+The first author was supported in part by NSF grant DMS-1151577; the second author was supported in part by NSF grants DMS-1105255, DMS-1505579.